markwhitaker/kotlin-for-csharp-developers/docs/05-03-calling-lambdas.md

 }
 ```

- And if that leaves the brackets empty (as with our `doLongRunningThing()` example), the brackets can be omitted completely.
+ And if that leaves the brackets empty (as with our `doLongRunningTask()` example), the brackets can be omitted completely.

  So our first example now looks like this: